bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fine-henry.md

 * Fine's most important contributions were to the American Mathematical Society and to Princeton University.
 * It was in 1903, shortly after becoming president, that Wilson appointed Fine as Dean of the Faculty.
 * Together Wilson and Fine worked to lift the standards at Princeton, both by improving the curriculum  and in making strong faculty appointments.
-* After Wilson left Princeton in 1910 to move forward in his political career by becoming governor of New Jersey, Fine stood in to run the university for two years until a new president was appointed (many expected that Fine would be appointed president but it was not to be).
 * The end of Fine's life was tragic.
 * Fine Hall, home of the Princeton Mathematical Department, is a memorial which keeps his name before mathematicians at one of the most important centres of mathematics in the United States, and the world.